Peter Organisciak

 Associate Professor, Research Methods and Information Science, University of Denver

 I work on creativity and AI, as well as massive-scale text analysis.
-I'm on research sabbatical until September 2024, building new and interesting things.

 See my CV, or find me and the Massive Texts Lab on Github.
+Subscribe to Creativity Byte for updates on Education and AI.

 Check out online tools: Open Creativity Scoring for scoring tests of creativity, SaDDL for digital library book relationships, and HT+Bookworm for exploring historic language trends.